Estimating the Generalization in Deep Neural Networks via Sparsity: Method

-The reason of not using other more complex models here is that we find the linear model is sufficient in this situation since the two quantities and the generalization present a highly negative linear relationship.
-Also, it should be noted that we are not stating the two quantities are in real linear relation with the generalization gap even though they have presented high linear correlation in practice.
-Note that for clarity, we would use the word "model" to refer to this linear model that predicts the generalization gap of DNNs, and use the word "network" to refer to trained neural network models.
+where $a$, $b$ and $c$ are the parameters of this linear model.
+During our investigations, we find a simple linear model is sufficient in this situation since the two quantities and the generalization present a highly negative linear relationship.
+It should be noted that for clarity, in the following sections we will use the word "model" to refer to this linear model that predicts the generalization gap of DNNs, and use the word "network" to refer to trained neural network models.